iblaine/iblaine.github.io/_posts/2020-08-09-detecting-data-anomalies-in-your-data.md

 The Data Anomaly Detection Tool("DAD Tool") is a tool that can assess data for abnormalities at scale.

 **Why?**
 Newly generated data can be difficult to trust.
 Every situation is unique and some organizations are going to struggle more than others.
-Generally speaking, an organization that consumes a lot of unstructured data is going go have a more challenging time trusting the data it consumes.
+Generally speaking, an organization that consumes a lot of unstructured data is going to have a more challenging time trusting the data it consumes.
 With that in mind, we want tools that can improve our ability to trust our data.

 **How?**
 The DAD Tool was created using python, Flask, and AWS...for the most part.